devlongs/devlongs/README.md

 Skills: Solidity / Ethers.js / Go / Javascript / React / CSS / TailwindCSS.

 - 🔭 I’m currently working on a DEFI project.
-- 🌱 I’m currently learning Solidity & Go.
+- 🌱 I’m currently learning alot of things.
 - 👯 I’m looking to collaborate on anything Solidity or Go.
-- 🤔 I’m looking for help with Solidity & Go.
+- 🤔 I’m looking for help with anything I got stucked with.
 - 💬 Ask me about Javascript, Solidity & Go.
 - 📫 How to reach me: developerlongs@gmail.com
 - 😄 Pronouns: he/him